Makeup Prices Explored: When To Splurge And When To Save

 I was surprised to learn that, despite the importance of skincare, a drugstore moisturizer can work just as well as an expensive one, if you are simply looking to keep your skin hydrated and healthy.

-Again, it’s not something that you pull out of your handbag, so the packaging doesn’t really matter, and obviously there’s no pigmentation to consider, so a drugstore option will do just fine.
+Again, it’s not something that you pull out of your handbag, so the packaging doesn’t really matter, and obviously, there’s no pigmentation to consider, so a drugstore option will do just fine.

 However, if you are looking to target specific skin issues, such as ageing symptoms like wrinkles or fine lines, a more expensive moisturizer may have a formula that works better for your needs.
+The makeup prices of moisturizers and face cream are more about your skins needs than their durability.

 If your eyes look great, you look great – even if you skimped on your face and lip makeup.
 But your eyeshadow makes the biggest difference, in my opinion.
 If you ask a group of people what the first facial feature that they notice is, most of them are likely to say the eyes.